Sweet Flag Root

 FAQs

-- Are all varieties equally concerning?
-No. Beta-asarone content varies dramatically across varieties.
-The North American diploid form contains very little, while Asian tetraploid forms contain significantly more.
-Most products do not specify which variety they contain.
+No. Beta-asarone content varies dramatically across cytotypes: the North American diploid form contains very little, while Asian tetraploid forms contain significantly more.
+Most products do not specify which variety they contain, which is itself a reason for caution.